mmbman/Katagiri/about.md

 On close listening, it becomes apparent that Katagiri Roshi often backed up and corrected his choice of English words and grammar as he spoke.
 I attempt to apply his own in-stream self-corrections in a style of intelligent transcription.
 My intent is to stay as true as possible to Katagiri Roshi's actual words, while also honoring what he was *saying*.
 This generally has the effect of smoothing out the grammar a bit, making the talks easier to read and understand.
 Words where I am unsure of the best transcription are usually presented in brackets, [like this].
 (Transcriber comments adding additional information are placed in parentheses.)

 Each talk requires multiple listens over many hours to carefully transcribe.
-That said, there may still be inaccuracies.
-This is a work-in-progress.
+That said, there may certainly still be inaccuracies.
+This is an ongoing work in-progress.

 These talks convey Katagiri Roshi’s energy, his enthusiasm, and particularly, his sense of humor.
 But also, they are a treasure trove of [dharma](glossary#dharma) material, most of which is not included in the excellent [books](resources#katagiri-books) that have been compiled from his teachings.
 I am transcribing the talks as a way of studying them myself.
 I've already found much here that is personally meaningful, even revolutionary.
 I hope you find something useful or inspiring here as well.